Concepts#

 return

-case <-quit: // Listen for quit signal
+case <-quit: // Listen for exit signal

 return